sycomix/Clover-Edition/README.md

 1. Install [Python](https://www.python.org/downloads/).
 The installer should install `pip` and it should add it to your `PATH` automatically.
 Make sure you have the relevant options selected if the installer gives you any options.
 2. Install PyTorch (aka the `torch` python module.)
 PyTorch's installation instructions are available [here](https://pytorch.org/get-started/locally/) on their official website.
 You do not need the `torchvision` nor the `torchaudio` packages.
-    - For Windows or Linux CUDA (Nvidia GPU support), the command will look like the following: `pip3 install torch==1.8.1+cu111 -f https://download.pytorch.org/whl/torch_stable.html`
+    - For Windows or Linux CUDA (Nvidia GPU support), the command will look like the following: `pip install torch==1.8.1+cu111 -f https://download.pytorch.org/whl/torch_stable.html`
-    - For Windows or Linux with only CPU support, it will look like: `pip3 install torch==1.8.1+cpu -f https://download.pytorch.org/whl/torch_stable.html`
+    - For Windows or Linux with only CPU support, it will look like: `pip install torch==1.8.1+cpu -f https://download.pytorch.org/whl/torch_stable.html`
-    - For MacOS users, you just have to: `pip3 install torch`, as the binaries don't support CUDA and you probably don't have an Nvidia GPU anyway.
+    - For MacOS users, you just have to: `pip install torch`, as the binaries don't support CUDA and you probably don't have an Nvidia GPU anyway.
-3. Install Transformers version 2.3.0: `pip3 install transformers==2.3.0`
+3. Install Transformers version 2.3.0: `pip install transformers==2.3.0`
-4. If you're playing on your desktop (i.e. not on Google Colab), install Prompt-Toolkit: `pip3 install prompt_toolkit`
+4. If you're playing on your desktop (i.e. not on Google Colab), install Prompt-Toolkit: `pip install prompt_toolkit`
 5. Download this repo.
 Github has a green download button to the top right that looks like: `[⤓ Code]`.
 Click it then select "Download Zip".
 Or you can use the git command `git clone --depth=1 "https://github.com/cloveranon/Clover-Edition/"` if you have git installed.

 Then you will need to download a PyTorch model and put it in the models folder: